Mar550/Llama2-Dialog-Summarization-Finetuning/README.md

 <h3> Roadmap </h3>
 The project consists of 3 main sections:
 <br>
   1. Data Preprocessing: In this part, we pre-processed the TWEETSUM dataset which contains various dialogs between customers and agents from twitter.
-The pre-processing involves cleaning the dataset, reducing it content, and formatting it to the instruction format specific to the model we will be using.
+The pre-processing involves cleaning the dataset, reducing it content, and formatting it to the instruction format specific to the model we will be using. <br>
-  2. Fine-tuning of the Llama2 Model : The second step involves training the Llama2 7b chat base model with instruction fine-tuning using the previously formatted dataset.
+  2. Fine-tuning of the Llama2 Model : The second step involves training the Llama2 7b chat base model with instruction fine-tuning using the previously formatted dataset. <br>
-  3. Evaluation : The last step focuses on evaluating the training results, first by comparing the outputs of the two models, then by using benchmarks such as ROUGE  and BERTScore
+  3. Evaluation : The last step focuses on evaluating the training results, first by comparing the outputs of the two models, then by using benchmarks such as ROUGE  and BERTScore. <br>

 <h3> Pre-requisites </h3>
 - At least 22 GB of GPU memory <br>